18 Tips For Better Webinars, From Ideation To Follow-Up

 You could also consider giving sales reps a quota of registrations to drive.
 Or you could make it fun and incentivize reps to drive sign-ups by making it a competition (who doesn’t love bragging rights?) and/or offering a prize to the rep who drives the most registrations.

 We all know how hard it is to grab a precious moment of your prospect’s attention.
 So once you’ve got it, it’s a good practice to use that moment to the fullest.
-Instead of your run-of-the-mill confirmation email, try sending some curated content recommendations related to the topic of your webinar in that email.
+Instead of your run-of-the-mill confirmation email, try sending some curated content recommendations related to the webinar topic.

 This helps heighten your prospects’ interest in the topic, and prove that your brand can offer valuable guidance—making them more likely to tune into the live webinar.
 (This is one way to “get more juice from your squeeze” out of your marketing.
 If you’re interested in learning about more efficiency tactics on other channels, check out this blog.)